+Programs funded by USDOL range from targeted action programs in specific sectors to more comprehensive efforts that target the worst forms of child labor.
 From FY 2001 to FY 2005, the U.S. Congress has appropriated over U.S. \$180 million to USDOL for a Child Labor Education Initiative to fund programs aimed at increasing access to quality, basic education in areas with a high incidence of abusive and exploitive child labor.
-The cooperative agreement(s) awarded under this solicitation will be funded through this goals:
+The cooperative agreement(s) awarded under this solicitation will be funded through this initiative.

-USDOL's Child Labor Education Initiative seeks to nurture the development, health, safety and enhanced future employability of children around the world by increasing access to and quality of basic education for working children and those at risk of entering work.
-The elimination of exploitive child labor depends, to a large extent, on improving access to, quality of, and relevance of education.
+USDOL's Child Labor Education

+Initiative seeks to nurture the

+development, health, safety and

+enhanced future employability of

+children around the world by increasing

+access to and quality of basic education

+for working children and those at risk of

+entering work.
+The elimination of

+exploitive child labor depends, to a

+large extent, on improving access to,

+quality of, and relevance of education.

-In addition to providing direct education and training opportunities to working children and those at risk of engaging in exploitive work, the Child Labor Education Initiative has four i.
-Raise awareness of the importance of education for all children and mobilize a wide array of actors to improve and expand education infrastructures;
+In addition to providing direct education and training opportunities to working children and those at risk of engaging in exploitive work, the Child Labor Education Initiative has four goals:

-ii.
-Strengthen formal and transitional education systems that encourage working children and those at risk of working to attend school;

-iii.
-Strengthen national institutions and policies on education and child labor; and iv.
-Ensure the long-term sustainability of these efforts.

-B. Barriers to Education for Working Children, Country Backgrounds, and Focus of Solicitation
+- i.
+Raise awareness of the importance of education for all children and mobilize a wide array of actors to improve and expand education infrastructures; - ii.
+Strengthen formal and transitional education systems that encourage working children and those at risk of working to attend school; - iii.
+Strengthen national institutions and policies on education and child labor: and - iv.
+Ensure the long-term sustainability of these efforts. - B. Barriers to Education for Working Children, Country Background, and Focus of Solicitation